-Don’t take vitamin B-12 supplements if you have sensitivities or allergies to vitamin B-12, cobalt, and or any other ingredients.
+Don’t take vitamin B-12 supplements if you have sensitivities or allergies to vitamin B-12, cobalt, and any other ingredients.
 Vitamin B-12 is safe to take in recommended dosages if you’re pregnant or breastfeeding.

-If you notice any adverse effects after you start to taking vitamin B-12 supplements, you should discontinue use immediately.
+If you notice any adverse effects after you start taking vitamin B-12 supplements, you should discontinue use immediately.
 Seek medical attention if your symptoms get worse or are severe.

-- 2.6 micrograms daily for pregnant women
+- 2.6 mcg daily for pregnant women

-- 2.8 micrograms daily for breastfeeding women
+- 2.8 mcg daily for breastfeeding women

 Foods with vitamin B-12 include:

 - red meat